hashicorp/terraform-provider-azurerm/website/docs/r/automation_job_schedule.html.markdown

 * `run_on` -  (Optional) Name of a Hybrid Worker Group the Runbook will be executed on.
 Changing this forces a new resource to be created.

-* `start_time` -  (Optional) Start time of the schedule.
-Must be at least five minutes in the future.
-Defaults to seven minutes in the future from the time the resource is created.

 ## Attributes Reference

 The following attributes are exported: